Highly Skilled Repeat DUI Defense

-Contact our Montgomery County law firm at 301-637-0402 to schedule a consultation to discuss your defense options with an attorney skilled in repeat DUI defense.
+Contact our law firm in Rockville at 301-637-0402 to schedule a consultation to discuss your defense options with an attorney skilled in repeat DUI defense.

 Additional DUI Charges Could Mean Ignition Interlock Installation

-When you work with The Law Offices of Richard B. Rosenblatt, PC, we're committed to preserving your driving privileges and your freedom.
+When you work with us, we commit to preserving your driving privileges and your freedom.
 Our legal team will examine all the evidence in your case to determine what options you have.
-For example, if police did not have probable cause to stop you in the first place, or if your Breathalyzer machine was miscalibrated, we may be able to seek a reduction in charges or even dismissal of the case.

 Unlike most states, Maryland makes a distinction between DUI (driving under the influence) and DWI (driving while impaired).
-Those who are convicted a second or third time for DWI, defined as having a blood alcohol concentration of .07 percent, face increased penalties such as up to 120 days' license suspension for second offense, and up to 12 months' license suspension for a third offense.
-Both a second and third DWI conviction include the risk of up to a year's jail time as well, as opposed to the 60 days' jail time for a first offense.
+Those convicted a second or third time for DWI, defined as having a blood alcohol concentration of .07 percent, face increased penalties such as up to 120 days’ license suspension for second offense.
+There may be up to 12 months’ license suspension for a third offense.
+Both a second and third DWI conviction include the risk of up to a year’s jail time as well, as opposed to the 60 days’ jail time for a first offense.

 Whatever the nature of your charges, now is the time for action.
-As your advocate, we'll build an aggressive criminal defense based upon the unique aspects of your case.
-Our top priority is to protect your constitutional rights and seek the best possible outcome.
+As your advocate, we will build an aggressive criminal defense based upon the unique aspects of your case.
+Our top priority is to protect your constitutional rights and seek the best possible outcome to your case.

 Contact Our Experienced Repeat DUI Defense Lawyer

 If you have a prior DUI conviction and now face additional drunk driving charges, do not leave your future to chance.
-Contact our firm online or by calling 301-637-0402 for a free initial consultation.
-We represent clients throughout Montgomery County and the state who face serious criminal charges.
+Contact our firm online or by calling 301-637-0402 or 866-930-0413 for a free initial consultation.